keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 **Ki Points.** Aiwin has a number of Ki Points to draw from for certain abilities.
 (8/8) **Stern Gaze.** Aiwin may make an Intimidation Check with Wis instead of Cha.

-Aiwin is a 3rd-level Inquisitor.
+**Spellcasting.** Aiwin is a 3rd-level Inquisitor.
 Wisdom is his Spellcasting Modifier (*Spell Save DC 14, Spell Attack +6*).
+He has the following spells prepared:

 1st Level (3 slots): Bless, Inflict Wounds, Shield of Faith, Sanctuary